 Mountain gorillas have a slow rate of reproduction.
 This slow reproduction makes this species even more threatened.
 During a 40 – 50 year life span, a female Mountain Gorilla might have only 2 – 6 living offspring.
 Female mountain gorillas give birth for the first time at about the age of 10 years old and will have offspring every four years or more.

 Female Mountain gorillas mature at about age 6 and cease to grow taller, although they continue to gain weight slowly until they reach weights of 113 – 136 kilograms (250 – 300 pounds) at ages of 10 to 11 years.
 Male Mountain gorillas continue to grow both in size and weight past the age of 6 years old.
 They do not reach maturity until they are about 12 years old.
-Between the ages of about 6 and 10 years, males retain the uniformly black hair colour of their youth and are called ‘Blackbacks’.
+Between the ages of about 6 and 10 years, males retain the uniformly black hair color of their youth and are called ‘Blackbacks’.

 The potential for population growth for undisturbed mountain gorillas is comparable to that for human beings.
 The gestation period is about 9 months.
 Gorilla mothers with an infant may not have another for up to 4 years.
 There is also no apparent breeding season, since births of baby gorillas occur throughout the year.
 However, due to mishaps and disease, many baby gorillas die in the first year of life and nearly half of all gorillas die before reaching adulthood.